Sympathetic nervous system: Relationship with the parasympathetic nervous system

 Together with the other component of the autonomic nervous system, the parasympathetic nervous system, the sympathetic nervous system aids in the control of most of the body's internal organs.
 Reaction to stress—as in the flight-or-fight response—is thought to be elicited by the sympathetic nervous system and to counteract the parasympathetic system, which works to promote maintenance of the body at rest.
 The comprehensive functions of both the parasympathetic and sympathetic nervous systems are not so straightforward, but this is a useful rule of thumb.

+Origins

+It was originally believed that the sympathetic nervous system arose with jawed vertebrates.
+However, the sea lamprey (Petromyzon marinus), a jawless vertebrate, has been found to contain the key building blocks and developmental controls of a sympathetic nervous system.
+Nature described this research as a "landmark study" that "point to a remarkable diversification of sympathetic neuron populations among vertebrate classes and species".

 Disorders

+The dysfunction of the sympathetic nervous system is linked to many health disorders, such as heart failure, gastrointestinal problems and immune dysfunction, as well as metabolic disorders like hypertension and diabetes, highlighting the importance of the sympathetic nervous system for health.

+The sympathetic stimulation of metabolic tissues is required for the maintenance of metabolic regulation and feedback loops.
+The dysregulation of this system leads to an increased risk of neuropathy within metabolic tissues and therefore can worsen or precipitate metabolic disorders.
+An example of this includes the retraction of sympathetic neurons due to leptin resistance, which is linked to obesity.
+Another example, although more research is required, is the observed link that diabetes results in the impairment of synaptic transmission due to the inhibition of acetylcholine receptors as a result of high blood glucose levels.
+The loss of sympathetic neurons is also associated with the reduction of insulin secretion and impaired glucose tolerance, further exacerbating the disorder.

+The sympathetic nervous system holds a major role in long-term regulation of hypertension, whereby the central nervous system stimulates sympathetic nerve activity in specific target organs or tissues via neurohumoral signals.
+In terms of hypertension, the overactivation of the sympathetic system results in vasoconstriction and increased heart rate resulting in increased blood pressure.
+In turn, increasing the potential of the development of cardiovascular disease.

 In heart failure, the sympathetic nervous system increases its activity, leading to increased force of muscular contractions that in turn increases the stroke volume, as well as peripheral vasoconstriction to maintain blood pressure.
 However, these effects accelerate disease progression, eventually increasing mortality in heart failure.